 UL Lafayette firmly supports the national policy of Affirmative Action/Equal Employment Opportunity as set forth in the University Affirmative Action Plan.
 The University policy in the area of equal employment opportunity shall be administered without regard to race, color, religion, sex, sexual orientation, age, national origin, disabilities, or a person's status as a disabled veteran or veteran of the Vietnam Era.
 The University policy also prohibits sexual harassment in accordance with state and federal laws and regulations.
 Additionally, the University policy allows for sick leave use for maternity reasons and treats such requests in a manner similar to leave requests for any other temporary disability.
 Execution of this policy requires vigorous efforts to identify and attract women and minority group applicants (where underrepresented) who meet the University's qualification standards and, where necessary, to maintain on file their applications in order to consider them with others as openings develop.

 University policy fully embraces equality of opportunity for all employees by affirming that the University will take affirmative action to ensure that all applicants receive fair consideration for employment and the employees are treated fairly during the period of employment.
-The Director of Operational Review and EEO Officer, has been assigned responsibility for continuing development, implementation, and monitoring of the Affirmative Action Program.
-The director is also responsible for designing and implementing audit and reporting systems that will:
+Paul Thomas, Chief Human Resources Officer, has been assigned responsibility for continuing development, implementation, and monitoring of the Affirmative Action Program.
+Mr. Thomas is also responsible for designing and implementing audit and reporting systems that will:

 Policy on Nondiscrimination